lawrennd/old_talks/_ml/includes/what-does-machine-learning-do.md

 ### What does Machine Learning do?
+\slides{
 * Automation scales by codifying processes and automating them.
 * Need:
     * Interconnected components
 	* Compatible components
 * Early examples:
     * cf Colt 45, Ford Model T
+}

+\notes{Any process of automation allows us to scale what we do by codifying a process in some way that makes it efficient and repeatable.
+Machine learning automates by emulating human (or other actions) found in data.
+Machine learning codifies in the form of a mathematical function that is learnt by a computer.
+If we can create these mathematical functions in ways in which they can interconnect, then we can also build systems.}

 ### Codify Through Mathematical Functions